unm-campus-histories/spaces/docs/essays/johnson-center.md

 ---
-title: Mesa-Vista-Hall
+title: Johnson Center
-author: Fred Gibbs
+author: Armondo Gibbs
 layout: single-col
 date: 2019-03-25
 ---

-# Mesa Vista Hall
+# Johnson Center

 Here's a dummy essay that will gradually turn into a real model.